Take a look at the best-selling Trump and Biden merch on Amazon

 Then at #27, you find your first and last reference to the “Trump Train”.
 At #31, you get your first and only rainbow for Biden/Harris.
 And then a liberal-cheeky “Bye Don” at #32, which I know in my head is anti-Trump, but always reads like they’re saying goodbye to Biden for some reason?

-To add to the strangeness of it all, these top selling signs are interspersed with bloody Halloween decorations reading “Beware!” and “Go Back!”
+To add to the strangeness of it all, these top-selling signs are interspersed with bloody Halloween decorations reading “Beware!” and “Go Back!”
 Indeed, 2015 sounds like a little slice of heaven right now.

 Flags are dominated by conservatives